 PLEASE NOTE: you will need your own USA Hockey Registration Confirmation Number and your own email address to access the training.

-New playing seasons mean new volunteers & vendors - New board members, association vendors and volunteers with regular, routine and frequent access to youth hockey participants need to complete USA Hockey SafeSport training and screening.
+New playing seasons mean new volunteers & vendors - New board members, association vendors and volunteers with regular, routine or frequent access to or supervision over minor participants need to complete USA Hockey SafeSport training and screening.

-SafeSport before team activities - Coaches, locker room monitors and other association volunteers need to complete SafeSport training prior to participating in any activities with their youth hockey team.
+SafeSport before team activities - Coaches, managers, locker room monitors and other association volunteers need to complete SafeSport training prior to participating in any activities (on-ice or off-ice) with their youth hockey team.
 These are available now to get a jump on the season.

 Parent Module now available - The United States Olympic Committee has a SafeSport Parent module.
 It takes approximately 30 minutes.
 Be aware this module does not meet the requirements for coaches, officials or volunteers.

 Safesport, USA Hockey's safety program and prevention strategy initiative is aimed at improving the safety of athletes.
-Background screening is only one aspect of SafeSport and requires volunteers or employees serving in the following positions to be screened prior to having regular, routine or frequent access to youth participants:
+Background screening is only one aspect of SafeSport and requires volunteers or employees serving in the following positions to be screened prior to having regular, routine or frequent access to or supervision over minor participants:

-For the purposes of this policy, Member Association Administrators shall include the Member Association's Board of Directors, all support staff, volunteers or employees and such other persons as the Board of Directors may designate from time to time with regular, routine or frequent access to youth participants.
+For the purposes of this policy, Member Association Administrators shall include the Member Association's Board of Directors, all support staff, volunteers or employees and such other persons as the Board of Directors may designate from time to time with regular, routine or frequent access to or supervision over minor participants.